visit/slate/source/index.html.md

 Welcome to the CBIS REST API Reference.
 If you don't have an API key, visit <a href='https://support.citybreak.com/'>Citybreak Support</a> to get one.

-The API is divided into 2 parts, **Raw** and **Localized**.
+The API is divided into 2 parts, **raw** and **Localized**.
 The first one is designed to get all the data we have about something, when the second one is designed to print data in real time.

 # Authentication